 - Type: Immunomodulatory.

-- Vaccination Required: None specifically required, but standard vaccinations are advisable.
+- Vaccination Required: None specifically required.

 Azathioprine (Imuran)